Through The Fibro Fog

 • Kale - optional, and you could also use kalettes.

-• Garlic - this is one of the 'bigger' flavours in this fairly subtle sauce, so increase the quantity to preference.
+• Garlic - this is one of the 'bigger' flavors in this fairly subtle sauce, so increase the quantity to preference.
 The sauce can handle a few more cloves if you are a lover of garlic!

-process shots for making broccoli asparagus pasta.
+numbered process shots for making broccoli asparagus pasta.

 Step 1